 As with Untouchable, Parry works on several things you wouldn't expect it to work on, such as explosives and certain special area of effect attacks.
 It doesn't work on psychic attacks, unfortunately, such as a Gatekeeper's Gateway ability, but against most enemies it can be counted on to ensure the Templar ignores any one attack.

 Volt causes its victims to be more vulnerable to follow-up attacks, specifically by granting +15 Aim to any such attacks.
-This effect fades at the start of the Templar's next turn.
+This effect fades two turns later, at the start of the Templar's team's turn.

 Aftershock is also okay as an early purchase if you outright start with Templar, as tossing out Volts to make up for the atrocious Aim of low-level troops can work out okay.
 It'd be better if Mentally Awake didn't require they hit Captain, as Aftershock Volt would be a pretty amazing way to open an Overwatch ambush in the early game.
 It can still be useful later on, but it could and probably should've been a little better.
 It doesn't help that Mentally Awake still only puts you at Focus Level 1, and so you can't get a mass-Aftershock on an initial Overwatch ambush, not without shenanigans via Channel and a Reaper killing things without breaking squad Concealment.

 This isn't to suggest that Aftershock is bad per se.
 It's just I feel it can be put off until Gatekeepers are showing up -for one thing, it's not unusual for a Templar to be able to one-shot enemies with Rend in the early game, and killing enemies is pretty much always superior to making it easier for others to kill them.